-How to respond when someone gets a stroke
+How to respond when someone has a stroke

 According to the Australian Bureau of Statistics in 2018, stroke was the underlying cause of 5.3% of all deaths in Australia.